 Children facing end-of-life have specific needs and concerns to consider.
 It's important to approach them in a spirit of honesty.
 However, honesty doesn't mean overwhelming them with information and details that can be frightening.
 Honesty means honesty of feeling.
 Information needs to be screened and made appropriate for their needs.

-You can determine the appropriate amount of information to share by listening to their communications, both verbal and nonverbal.
+You can determine the appropriate amount of information to share by listening to their communication, both verbal and nonverbal.
 Children often don't know how to express their feelings with words.
 An example of this might be if a child seems confused, lonely or isolated.
 Then it might be a time to provide reassurance and individually tailored age-appropriate information.

 As children grow, they have an evolving awareness of death tempered with individual variations.
 Children younger than 3 years old don't understand death as a fact, although they're sensitive to intense anxiety at separation from their caretaker.
 From age 3 to age 5 they understand the concept but don't understand that death is final.
 They see death as accidental and reversible and something that won't happen to them.